cyryl1/bank_js/README.md

 Horizon is a powerful financial SaaS platform built with Next.js that connects to multiple bank accounts, displays real-time transactions, enables peer-to-peer transfers, and helps users manage their finances all in one place.

-If you're just getting started or facing any issues, join our vibrant [Discord Community](https://discord.com) with over **34k+** members ready to help!

 ---

 ## ⚙️ Tech Stack